 SeanDevine says...

-The creator presents this trick as a testament to the power of self-working principles in magic.
+This trick is a testament to the power of self-working principles in magic.
 It’s a demonstration of how a seemingly impossible effect can be achieved through clever construction and precise execution, rather than sleight of hand.

 steventaputoro says...